An American Christian Chapter III — Master’s Commission and Generation Training Center

 The evangelical world is a strange sort of beast, something I will drill down into in another part.
 Although Christianity’s purpose is to spread the gospel and save souls, there’s a lot of unspoken competitiveness.
 Churches often pit themselves against one another, trying to steal each other’s congregants more often than not.
 This is done in every passive-aggressive way imaginable, often racking up enormous expenses.
 The worship has to look more like a concert, the graphic design needs to be slicker, the online experience needs to be more significant.
 Nothing is ever enough, and “no expense is too big for God, so let’s break out those pocketbooks!”

 This kind of competitiveness led Ben to implement a more stringent version of every rule that the other programs had, plus a few additional draconian ones.
-While most other discipleship programs have some form of regulations similar to these, I so far haven’t found any others to be this extreme, although I wouldn’t be shocked to find out I’m wrong.
+While most other discipleship programs have some form of regulations similar to these, I haven’t found any others to be this extreme, although I wouldn’t be shocked to find out I’m wrong.
 Each infraction was rewarded with a “slip,” which was precisely that — a slip of paper, each color-coded to represent a different infraction.
 Slips were almost exclusively given out by second-year interns rather than leadership.
 There were slips for everything from showing up late to not having your scripture memorized.
 There were standard rules like no drugs or weapons, but you also absolutely could not be LGBTQ+, let alone supportive.
 If they thought you were, they prayed for you to be released of “that spirit that binds you.”

 The official form of punishment was Monday Club.
 This was a form of early morning detention that took place on Mondays (our only real day off) at 6 am and went for as long as any of us had wracked up time.
 Each slip we received was worth one hour, no matter how minor.
 Those unlucky enough to have an infraction of any sort would show up at the church at 6 am and usually do menial cleaning work.

-In my effort to prove myself, I took up being in charge of Monday Club my second year.
+In my effort to prove myself, I took up being in charge of Monday Club in my second year.
 This wasn’t so bad, except I lost my only day to sleep in.
 When word got back to the leadership that I was a benevolent Monday Club leader, I was directed to have a specific student clean the same tiny bathroom floor for over two hours.
 I felt like an absolute bastard.
-Occasionally, Monday Club was moved over to the Joneses house to do free, manual labor.
+Occasionally, Monday Club was moved over to the Joneses' house to do free, manual labor.
 Ben Jones was able to get an entire rock wall built for his landscape this way.
 It was exploitative, manipulative, and a downright cult-like way to distribute punishment.

 To better grasp how oppressive these rules were, here’s a brief list (which does not include all the unspoken rules):